whtowbin/Raman_Data_Processing/src/hyper_raman/Processing_Step_Ideas.md

 # Processing Step List

 ## Calibration Image
-1) Calibrate Spectometer image based on Diamond Peak Position
+1) Calibrate Spectrometer image based on Diamond Peak Position
 2) Interpolate Data to Regular Grid
 3) For each spectrometer Image in a folder do this to create an image
 4) Then Repeat to stack each image into a final

+## How to read through original files
+Here is the general format:
+Directory
+  - Metadata.txt
+  - Slices
+    - Directory Names: Position# microns
+      - Images possibly multiple if averages

+I should process the Calibration and Dark images the same way with this.

 ## Questions to Work Through